janscience/Teensy_Amp/R3.0/README.md

 ### Conclusion

-- High- and low-pass filter are working at expected.
+- High- and low-pass filter are working as expected.
-- Pass band should be flatter.
+- Pass-band should be flatter.

 ## Signal range and clipping